 Ear surgery, also known as otoplasty, is a procedure used to alter the shape, size or position of the ear.
 This procedure is one of the few cosmetic procedures that is commonly performed on children and teens, as well as adult patients.
 Otoplasty may be recommended for children as young as five, if ear growth and development is completed.
 Children with extraordinarily large or protruding ears tend to be the subject of much teasing in school, so surgery may be recommended at a younger age to prevent teasing and bullying and protect a child’s self-esteem.

 Who is it For?

 Patients who are good candidates for ear surgery are those from age five that are in reasonably good health and want to alter the appearance of their ears.
-La Mesa and San Diego patients should be in relatively good health and have realistic expectations about the outcome of their surgery.
+San Diego patients should be in relatively good health and have realistic expectations about the outcome of their surgery.
 Concerns addressed by ear surgery include: